ceford/cefjdemos-data-jdm-help-en/articles/menu-items/system-links-menu-item-alias.md

 ## Description

-The **Menu Item Alias** menu type is used to create a link from one Menu Item to another Menu Item.
+The *Menu Item Alias* menu type is used to create a link from one Menu Item to another Menu Item.

-A Main Menu Item Alias could link to an Article Menu's 'Some Menu Type' Menu Item.
-By using Module Assignments, a possible use would be to replace the Main Menu with the Article Menu when the Alias Menu Item is selected.
-A return to Main Menu when another Alias Menu Item is selected pointed back to a Menu Item in the Main Menu.
+A *Menu Item Alias* could be used to link a *Main Menu* to a separate *Article Menu*, which might show a different selection of menu items and modules from the Main Menu.

 ### Common Elements